- Why do people fall out of love?

 Just because it’s possible to turn most relationships around does not mean that all relationships should be saved.

 You shouldn’t stay with someone who is bad for you.
 Or keep a crappy relationship going just because you could.

 But if you used to have a solid foundation and you want to keep building a life with your person – awesome.

 You can solve problems and find good compromises.

 Most relationships can be saved if they have (or used to have) a foundation of shared values, respect, and trust.

 If you used to have a good time together, made each other laugh — there’s a good chance you can do it again.

 Not all hope is lost.

-I recommend John Gottman’s book “The 7 Principles For Making Marriage Work”.
+If you want a proper strategy for increasing your relationship satisfaction, I recommend John Gottman’s book “The 7 Principles For Making Marriage Work”.